 Peter Haritatos image credit: NewsDay

-Peter Haritatos is not the only white member of Zanu-PF.
+Peter Haritatos was not the only white member of Zanu PF.
 Other members include Joshua Sacco, Stuart Comberbach, Timothy Stamps and Denis Norman.
 Haritatos was reported to be the financier of the Ignatius Chombo faction during the period of factional fights to succeed Robert Mugabe from about 2013.
 He was accused by party members of abusing his wealth to fan factionalism .
 Reports in January 2015 said that Zanu PF Kadoma district chairpersons, in a petition to Acting President Emmerson Mnangagwa and Women’s League boss Grace Mugabe, had alleged that Haritatos had links to former Vice-President Joice Mujuru and was plotting Mnangagwa’s downfall.

 Peter Haritatos owns a gold mine and a commercial bakery in Zimbabwe.

 In July 2020, Peter Haritatos was listed, in the BSR of 18 July 2020, as a beneficiary in the 2007 RBZ Farm Mechanisation Scheme, as a result of the Fast Track Land Reform Programme.

 The data is analysed by recipients origin:.

 - Mashonaland provinces had the most beneficiaries, both in terms of numbers and value.